 "I do deep research, and I try to not apply through Indeed anymore.
-I go on the company's website itself and apply," said Mohess.
+I go on the company's website itself and apply," the student said.

 If you deposit a check you think might be fake, the BBB said it's best to wait at least two weeks before transferring any money out.
 That's how long it takes the bank to clear a check as real.

 Otherwise, you might be stuck paying a fee for a bounced check and out of a lot of money.